 Search or request public records online

-Requests for public records can also be made via email, fax or mail by downloading a public records request form and sending it to:
+Requests for public records can also be made via email, fax or mail by requesting a public records request form from the Office of the City Clerk.